BrawlRE/BrawlRE.github.io/public/docs/Brawl/Item_Generation_Table.md

 These table files, found inside the ItemCommonGen.pac, inside Common3.pac, and ItemMelee###Gen.pac files as MiscData[0], determine how frequent an item/Pokémon/assist appears, and if available, which subtype is used.
 This table can also be used to define what items the stage can use, such as stage specific items like the apple from green greens.
 In order to spawn items like these, the item must have a directory inside the "item" folder such as "item/apple/".
 It seems the folder and the name of the itm__Param.pac and Itm__Brres.pac is static.
 This means to use them, we will need a list of directories to make items common.

-The general file structure follows the same layout as the [[Moveset File Format]], and can be broken down in the same fashion.
+The general file structure follows the same layout as the [Moveset File Format](/Brawl/Moveset_File_Format), and can be broken down in the same fashion.

 ### genParamSet
 The DataTable entry for "genParamSet" will take you to a list of offsets that is universally 0x28 in length and called the Table List.
-Each of the entries here will be 0x08 bytes in length and points to another list of offsets into the group list for a table. ([http://i.imgur.com/5tmyks1.png Visual representation of the Table List])
+Each of the entries here will be 0x08 bytes in length and points to another list of offsets into the group list for a table. ([Visual representation of the Table List](http://i.imgur.com/5tmyks1.png))

 ```handsontable
 # COLUMNS